astafyevai/mcgurk2017-2018/references.md

 - no-audio condition - 69% video selections, 31% McGurk responses
 - with-audio condition - 55% audio selections, 38% McGurk responses, 7% video responses

-[Their conclusion]: McGurk effects occur on nonwords, they occur on words as well; under those same conditions, influences on lipreading (reverse McGurk) are weaker than McGurk effects.
+[Their conclusion:] McGurk effects occur on nonwords, they occur on words as well; under those same conditions, influences on lipreading (reverse McGurk) are weaker than McGurk effects.

 > Experiment 3.

+The McGurk effect itself gives rise to a marked change in the perceiver's phenomenal experience of hearing a word.
+It seemed possible that the strong McGurk effect and the weak lipreading effect might have different origins.
+The task was to compare a sequential pair of mouthed words and to decide whether they were the same or different words (lipreading condition).

+**Subjects**: 24 undergraduates from the same population as those who participated in previous experiments/ 12 - hearing condition (McGurk effect), other 12 - the lipreading condition (reverse McGurk effect).

+**Stimulus materials**: Five sets of three dubbed word pairs in the lipreading condition and another five sets in the McGurk condition (subjects were instructed to ignore information in the other sensory modality).
+Stimuli vs. Not-stimuli = 50/50

+*Results*
+- the subjects' tendency to judge a same pair of words as visibly the same word (lipreading test) or as audibly the same word (hearing test) differently
+- on the lipreading (reverse McGurk) test - 36% of trials were judged differently
+- on the hearing test 81% of trials were judged them as the same word repeated (the difference between the conditions is significant)
+- those in Easton and Basala (1982) were the same in lipreading and McGurk conditions but were biased toward **a strong lipreading effect**